-These Clauses shall be governed by the law of the EU Member State in which the data exporter is established.
-Where such law does not allow for third-party beneficiary rights, they shall be governed by the law of another EU Member State that does allow for third-party beneficiary rights.
-The Parties agree that this shall be the law of the Netherlands.
+These Clauses shall be governed by the law of one of the EU Member States, provided such law allows for third-party beneficiary rights.
+The Parties agree that this shall be the law of Netherlands.

 Clause 18 - Choice of forum and jurisdiction